EXCLUSIVE-EU to clear US Airways, American $11 bln merger - sources

 By Foo Yun Chee

-BRUSSELS, July 29 AMR Corp's American Airlines and US Airways will win EU approval for their $11 billion merger to become the world's largest carrier after agreeing to cede slots on a transatlantic route, three persons familiar with the matter said on Monday.
+BRUSSELS, July 29 AMR Corp's American Airlines and US Airways will win EU approval for a $11 billion merger to become the world's largest carrier after agreeing to surrender slots on one route, three persons familiar with the matter said on Monday.

 The airlines offered to give up slots at Heathrow and Philadelphia airports earlier this month after the European Commission raised competition concerns over the route.